LenderPanel.com

 First Direct

-First Direct transfer of equity: q and a’s
+Questions and answers: First Direct transfer of equity

-• What should I be budgeting for when it comes to what solicitors costs are for a transfer of equity?
-I'm in the process of remortgaging - moving over to First Direct - and have been quoted £250 including VAT by First Direct's approved lawyer, Have I been over quoted?
+• What should I be budgeting for when it comes to what solicitors charges are for a transfer of equity?
+I'm in the process of remortgaging - moving over to First Direct - and have been quoted £250 excluding VAT by First Direct's appointed conveyancing solicitor, Is this is a good price or not?

-Sample of information requested in a conveyancer form relating to First Direct Transfer of Equity
+Examples of information requested in a conveyancer form concerning a First Direct Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?